AndrewMonteith/UFL/README.md

 Think about tranformation pass tools.
 Don't consider the UFL a tree, consider it a DAG.
 Think about avoiiding visting the same expression twice.
 Trees aren't large enough that creating a new tree isn't expensive expensive

 ### Current Questions for my supervisor
+Q: Why is the degree property automatically shadowed in FiniteElement

 ### Questions & Answers